Mount Prospect station

 The station has three tracks; an outbound track to the southwest, an inbound track to the northeast, and a bidirectional express track in the middle.
 There is a station house on the inbound platform where tickets may be purchased.
 Parking is available near Mount Prospect.

-As of April 25, 2022, Mount Prospect is served by 55 trains (27 inbound, 28 outbound) on weekdays, by 31 trains (16 inbound, 15 outbound) on Saturdays, and by 19 trains (nine inbound, 10 outbound) on Sundays.
+As of May 30, 2023, Mount Prospect is served by 62 trains (31 in each direction) on weekdays, by 31 trains (16 inbound, 15 outbound) on Saturdays, and by 19 trains (nine inbound, 10 outbound) on Sundays.